extropium/leaflet_ionic/sql-for-data-science-1-master/week-2/README.md

 Using these statements we can aggregate data by a particular value, e.g. grouping shoes by shoe size.

-When simply aggregating total number of
+When simply aggregating total number of customers in the aggregating module, we didn't need to do anything speci